Default Image

 All activities will focus on age-appropriate skill building exercises and basic basketball concepts.

-Parents and participants should contact the League Commissioner for specific program details, schedules, and requirements.
+Parents and participants should contact the League Commissioner for specific program details,

 2 BOYS 2nd GRADE LEAGUE

 Emphasis will be placed on skills development.
-Scores will be kept however, CLEARED TO ZERO AT THE END OF EACH QUARTER.
+Scores will be kept however, CLEARED TO

 All players should be afforded the opportunity to play all positions.

-All players will play the same amount; coaches are encouraged to substitute freely to accommodate this rule.
-Some younger players cannot play a continuous quarter; feel free to substitute them in and out as needed.
+All players will play the same amount; coaches are encouraged to substitute freely to

 Basket height is 8 feet.